Michaux-Technology/Geco-Kanban/README.md

 Key Features for Maximum Efficiency:

-✅ Drag-and-Drop Task Management – Move tasks between columns with ease.
+✅ Drag-and-Drop Task Management – Move tasks between columns with ease and visualize your workflow dynamically.

 ✅ Task Assignment & Tracking – Instantly see who is responsible for what.

+✅ Real-Time Cost Calculation – Track project costs and resource allocation as you work.

 ✅ Real-Time Collaboration – Changes update live without page refresh.